Topiramate: Frequency

 Rarely, the inhibition of carbonic anhydrase may be strong enough to cause metabolic acidosis of clinical importance.

 The U.S. Food and Drug Administration (FDA) has notified prescribers that topiramate can cause acute myopia and secondary angle closure glaucoma in a small subset of people who take topiramate regularly.
 The symptoms, which typically begin in the first month of use, include blurred vision and eye pain.
 Discontinuation of topiramate may halt the progression of the ocular damage and may reverse the visual impairment.

 Preliminary data suggests that, as with several other anti-epileptic drugs, topiramate carries an increased risk of congenital malformations.
 This might be particularly important for women who take topiramate to prevent migraine attacks.
 In March 2011, the FDA notified healthcare professionals and patients of an increased risk of development of cleft lip and/or cleft palate (oral clefts) in infants born to women treated with Topamax (topiramate) during pregnancy and placed it in Pregnancy Category D.

+Cognitive and word-finding difficulties, which may occur in some patients, may respond to piracetam.

+Carbonation dysgeusia (distortion of the sense of taste-sensation of carbonation) may respond to and/or be prevented with zinc.

 Topiramate has been associated with a statistically significant increase in suicidality, and "suicidal thoughts or actions" is now listed as one of the possible side effects of the drug "in a very small number of people, about 1 in 500."

 Overdose

 Symptoms of acute and acute on chronic exposure to topiramate range from asymptomatic to status epilepticus, including in patients with no seizure history.
 In children, overdose may also result in hallucinations.
 Topiramate has been deemed the primary substance that led to fatal overdoses in cases that were complicated by polydrug exposure.
 The most common signs of overdose are dilated pupils, somnolence, dizziness, psychomotor agitation, and abnormal, uncoordinated body movements.

-Symptoms of overdose may include but are not limited to:

-A specific antidote is not available.
-Treatment is entirely supportive.